Dairy is a category of milk and milk products made from the milk of cows, sheep and goats.

 Eggs are often lumped in with dairy in North America, if only because they are kept in chillers next to the dairy in North American supermarkets.

-People in Asia were also milk-drinkers.
-The Greeks saw drinking milk as something astonishing: one of their words for barbarians was "milk-drinkers" (galaktopotes).
+People in Asia were milk-drinkers, but the ancient Greeks saw drinking milk as something astonishing: one of their words for barbarians was “milk-drinkers” (galaktopotes).

 Literature & Lore